microsoft/fast/packages/web-components/fast-foundation/src/flipper/README.md

 custom_edit_url: https://github.com/microsoft/fast-dna/edit/master/packages/web-components/fast-foundation/src/flipper/README.md
 ---

 The flipper component is most often used to page through blocks of content or collections of ui elements.
 As flippers are often a supplemental form of navigation, the flippers are hidden by default to avoid duplicate keyboard interaction.
-Passing an attribute of `aria-hidden="false` will expose the flippers to assistive technology.
+Passing an attribute of `aria-hidden="false"` will expose the flippers to assistive technology.

 ## Applying Custom Styles